 Efficient algorithms for approximate counting often rely on the Markov Chain Monte Carlo method.
 These algorithms are based on simulations of Markov chains, and a key research question is how long the Markov chains must be simulated in order to achieve a distribution which is close to the stationary distribution of the chain.
 In general, I am interested in convergence rates of stochastic processes, and in algorithmic questions related to the generation of random samples, as well as in algorithmic questions related to counting.

-Algorithms and Complexity Theory Group (Head of Theme)
+Algorithms and Complexity Theory Group (Head of Group)

 Contention Resolution Notes